 The Cuban-American artist is internationally recognized for his unique style—Postmodern Cartoon Expressionism—which harmonizes calligraphy, cartoons, indigenous art, mythology, and modern melody.

-During this time, he began looking for ways to work on his art in a more social setting rather than alone in his studio.
-This led him to work during his friend’s band practices; he found that this atmosphere brought his work to a new creative level.
+During this time, he began exploring ways to create art in a more social setting rather than spending hours in his studio.
+This led him to paint during his friend’s band practices; he found that this atmosphere brought his work to a new creative level.

 Lebo’s rise to success began in 1996 during his first public exhibit at Johnson & Wales University.
 Since then, he has exhibited at a wide variety of events and venues.

 Lebo integrates symbols and prophetic turns of phrase into his artwork as a way to parallel antiquity and modernity.
 As such, his visual language brings together his studies of metaphysics, philosophy, history, and illustration.

 A scholar in his own right, Lebo speaks toward his allegiance to postmodern philosophy, which asserts that history is continuous.
-The Miami resident pieces together a myriad of historic and cross-cultural narratives in each of his works, establishing the notion that culture is linked through time, not separated by it.
+The Miami resident pieces together historic and cross-cultural narratives in each of his works, establishing the notion that culture is linked through time, not separated by it.

 To learn more about Lebo, you can visit the artist’s website.